mitschabaude/watever/README.md

 npx watever my-module.wat
 ```

-This creates a JS file `my-module.wat.js` which contains the inlined Wasm bytecode plus some wrapper code.
-It exposes WAT exports as ESM exports, so that in another module we can simply do the following:
+This creates a JS file `my-module.wat.js` which exposes WAT exports as ESM exports, so that in another module we can simply do the following:

 ```js
 import { myFunction } from "./my-module.wat.js";